vuwuv/async-cancellables/README.md

 - `wait(cancellationToken = null)` waits for the value to be set to any defined value or returns it if already is
 - `waitEmpty(cancellationToken = null)` waits for the value to be cleared back to `undefined`
+- `handleValue(handler, cancellationToken = null)` waits for the value to be set to any defined value if not yet and returns the result of `handler(value)`

 #### Accessing current value